 The other driver and their insurance provider will most likely attempt to deny any claims you file by placing fault on you.
 And even if they offer you a settlement, the chances are that it will be grossly undervalued and will not take into account your suffering or other difficulties that you may encounter in the future as a result of your injuries.

 By acquiring professional legal assistance, you will be ensuring the protection of your legal rights and livelihood.
-So take advantage of our free no-obligation consultation with our Columbus, GA pedestrian accident lawyers at Joe Durham and protect your rights.
+So take advantage of our first free consultation, no-obligation consultation with our Columbus, GA pedestrian accident lawyers at Joe Durham and protect your rights.

 How Is Liability or Fault Established for Pedestrian Accidents in Georgia?

 Typically, pedestrian accidents occur when either the motorist or the driver was distracted and not paying attention to their surroundings.
-While there are several cases where the pedestrian is to blame for example, if someone steps out to cross the road while texting, but it is usually the motorist who is at fault.
+While there are several cases where the pedestrian is to blame for example, if someone steps out to cross the road while texting, but it is usually the motorist who through distracted driving is at fault.

 It is very unusual in legal terms for a motorist not to be at fault.

 Georgia is an at-fault state, which means that the party breaking the law is most likely at fault.
-To prove negligence in a pedestrian accident case, the harmed pedestrian(s) must satisfy four criteria.
+To prove negligence in a pedestrian accident case, the harmed or injured pedestrian*(s) must satisfy four criteria.

 Duty of Care